What We Are About

 It floats right where it should and will have proper trim when it's ready to sail.

 We'll be back now, with more photos and updates.
-The ship is acquiring detail work
+The ship is acquiring detail work I never dreamed of.
+The captain is doing the most fantastic work. --Nancy

 Here is how she looks today.